Three Things that I Do with my Kids at Easter

 'Can You Find Your Name?'
 Easter Egg Hunt

 Here at Cali's Books, we're all about fun and educational activities!
 Try painting letters onto different eggs in the yard.
 The first child to find all the eggs that spell out their name gets a prize.
-The prize can be beloved chocolate, an activity, or even an Easter Nursery Rhyme Book.
+The prize can be beloved chocolate, an activity, or even a fun book.

 Sometimes, when we get creative with our kids, we don't even know that our chosen activities can have critical developmental benefits.
 Why not get out the paintbrushes, crayons, and stickers and let your child decorate an egg in whatever way they like?